 Yes, and this a good thing.
 Hood-less sleeping bags have three significant advantages over their hooded counterparts: (1) They're more comfortable.
 Only a handful of the 70+ sleeping bags we've tested have hoods that are truly comfortable when cinched tight.
 Separating the hood from the bag allows you to turn over without getting lost inside the hood and without spewing moisture vapor into the bag (which adds weight and reduces loft).
 Our testers agree that hoodless bag are more comfortable than bags with hoods.
 (2) Hoodless bags are lighter!
 Most people do the majority of their backpacking in summer when hoods are rarely needed.
 Why carry it if you don't need it?
 (3) Hoodlless bags cost less to manufacture.
 Why pay the additional cost of a hood if you don't need one?

-However, if you plan to camp in temperatures around or below freezing we recommend a hood and suggest one of these two options:
+However, if you plan to camp in temperatures around or below freezing we recommend a hood.
+Know that you can purchase a hood separately from a few manufacturers and retailers.

 The Penguin 20 weighs 43 ounces, or 2 lb.
 11oz., which is on the heavy side for lightweight backpacking.
 For people that go on several 1-7 night backpacking trips each year this weight won't be too cumbersome (most synthetic mummy bags weigh more than the Penguin).
 Many of our testers are willing and eager to carry the bag on trips because it's so comfortable—they sleep better.
 If you plan to share the Penguin with another person the bag weighs a mere 21.5 ounces per person, or 27.5 oz per per person with the Groundsheet, which makes it quite light given its tremendous warmth and comfort.
 Sharing, after all, is a key component of going light.
 For a fun, quick read, see Patagonia alpine climbing ambassador Kelly Cordes' piece about the ManSpoon, a.k.a. sharing one bag with two men.